-I find the midrange of the R-50 to be to be detailed, and well-controlled.
-Male vocals tend to be reasonably textured or well defined.
+I find the midrange of the R-50 to be to be detailed and well-controlled.
+Male vocals tend to be reasonably textured or well-defined.
 I would have wanted to hear a bit more thickness in the male vocal range, probably because of too much control leaving no room for decay.

 The smoothness of female vocals is also presented well, but again, it ends up sounding a bit thin because of the lack of any decay due to a very controlled set of drivers.

-I would have wanted to hear a bit of an increase at the very top end of the midrange to make higher key piano notes sparkle a bit more.
+I would have wanted to hear a bit of an increase at the very top end of the midrange to make higher-key piano notes sparkle a bit more.

-This is somewhat alleviated with the R-50 because while the treble region remains very detailed and have an almost crystalline quality, it doesn’t become too bright or shrill.
+This is somewhat alleviated with the R-50 because while the treble region remains very detailed and has an almost crystalline quality, it doesn’t become too bright or shrill.
 In fact, you could argue it lacks a bit of headroom and air.
 Still, with treble, I always have a personal preference for a bit less rather than a bit too much.

 The R-50 has a decent amount of stage capability.
-It will not be so wide as to go beyond the extents of your head, but within your head, the sound stage extends from side to side with a slightly forward center image.
+It will not be so wide as to go beyond the extent of your head, but within your head, the sound stage extends from side to side with a slightly forward center image.

 While the soundstage might be just average, I find that imaging is quite accurate with the R-50.
 My usual test for imaging is Yosi Horikawa’s Bubbles, and I believe that the R-50 was able to render each sound element within the song properly.